ember-cli-deploy/ember-cli-deploy-revision-data/README.md

 # ember-cli-deploy-revision-data

-> An ember-cli-deploy plugin to generate a unique revision key based on the current build
+> An ember-cli-deploy plugin to generate data about this deploy revision including a unique revision key based on the current build

 <hr/>
 **WARNING: This plugin is only compatible with ember-cli-deploy versions >= 0.5.0**
 <hr/>

+This plugin will generate revison data for the current build.
+This data can be used by other plugins to understand more about the current revision being deployed.
-This plugin will generate a unique revision key for the current build.
-The revision key can be used to uniquely identify the particular version of the application.
+The revision key included in the revison data can be used to uniquely identify the particular version of the application.

 ## What is an ember-cli-deploy plugin?